Where to Watch July 4th Fireworks in Boston & Cambridge

 Some rooms, especially on lower floors, may have obstructed views while others may not be at the right angle to see the part of the river where the fireworks take place - so if you want a view from your room, make sure you check directly with the hotel when you make your reservation.

-Although you won't be able to see the fireworks from The Taj, located directly across from Boston's Public Garden, the hotel is very close to the part of the river where the barges used as the fireworks launch site are located and a short 5-minute walk will bring you to excellent riverside viewing locations.
+Although you won't be able to see the fireworks from The Newbury Boston, located directly across from Boston's Public Garden, the hotel's location close to the Charles River launch site for the fireworks means just a short 5-minute walk will bring you to excellent riverside viewing spots.

 Keep in mind that rates at many Boston hotels soar almost as high as the fireworks for July 4th - so consider saving money by making reservations at a hotel within convenient walking distance of the river but not necessarily with a view from your room.
 Or, go to the other extreme and splurge on a room at the XV Beacon, the only Boston hotel with a roof deck where you can watch the fireworks.

 Located across across Land Boulevard from the Royal Sonesta, the Marlowe ofters a convenient Cambridge location close to the Charles River.